The Anxiety Cause That (Almost) No One Knows About

 I am not going to tell you to stop taking your medication; only your doctor can approve or disapprove that.
 But do NOT try to the magnesium-amino-acids combo together with medication.
 There are possible counterinteractions.

-It’s important to take both of these supplements, the combination between them is what works.
+It’s important to take both supplements, the combination between them is what works.

 As I mentioned above, over dosing of any natural supplement can cause digestive problems, but if you reduce your intake it will go away.